mauritssilvis/darts/cli/java/README.md

 #### 2.1.7 Change the checkout finder

+By default, the `darts checkouts` subcommand makes use of an optimized descending checkout finder.
+The `darts` toolbox, however, also provides a Cartesian checkout finder, which uses a brute-force method that scans all possible combinations of available dartboard fields.
+In rare cases, you may want to change the checkout finder.
+To that end, use the `-f` or `--finder` option, which supports the following values:

+- `descending` for an optimized descending checkout finder (default);
+- `Cartesian` for a brute-force [Cartesian](#cartesian) checkout finder.

+##### Cartesian

+To use the Cartesian checkout finder, execute a command like:

 ```shell
 darts checkouts -f cartesian 20 21
 ```

+The resulting checkout table looks as follows:

 ```markdown
 | Score |   1 |   2 |  # |